aaish-xo/lego_dashboard/README.md

-# lego_dashboard
+This repository contains an interactive LEGO dashboard built using selected dataset files from Rebrickable.
+The dashboard allows exploration of LEGO sets, parts, inventories, and themes.
+Key features include filtering sets by theme, analyzing inventory parts, and visualizing LEGO collection details.

-This repository contains a curated selection of LEGO dataset files downloaded from Rebrickable.
-The files included are:
+The data files used for this dashboard are:
-	•	 inventories.csv : Lists the inventory records for LEGO sets and minifigs.
+	•	inventories.csv: Lists inventory records for LEGO sets and minifigs.
-	•	 inventory_parts.csv : Details the specific parts associated with each inventory.
+	•	inventory_parts.csv: Details the specific parts included in each inventory.
-	•	 parts.csv : Provides information about individual LEGO parts, including their IDs and descriptions.
+	•	parts.csv: Describes individual LEGO parts with IDs and names.
-	•	 sets.csv : Contains data about LEGO sets, such as set numbers, names, and release years.
+	•	sets.csv: Details LEGO sets, set numbers, names, and release years.
-	•	 themes.csv : Describes the various themes under which LEGO sets are categorised.
+	•	themes.csv: Lists different LEGO themes for categorisation.